 Up until 1942, Telavåg was a small and little known fishing community out on the coast.
 Its brave inhabitants and seamen were used to the sea, which made Telavåg the perfect location for the North Sea traffic, the illegal boat traffic between Norway and the UK during World War II.
 This was also to prove fateful for Telavåg.

-One April day in 1942 two agents came over from Britain, and were kept in hiding in Telavåg.
-An informer got wind of this and warned the Gestapo.
-When they came to Telavåg there was a gun-fight.
-One of the agents and two Gestapo officers were killed.
-A few days later the German occupation forces exacted a gruesome revenge.
-Every single house, outhouse and jetty was blown up.
-Women, children and the elderly were initially interned at Storetveit in Bergen, then later at Framnes in Hardanger, All the men between 16 and 60 were sent to German concentration camps.
+One April day in 1942, two agents from the UK arrived in Telavåg.
+They were kept hidden by the locals.
+An informer got wind of this and informed the Gestapo.
+Fighting broke out when they arrived in Telavåg.
+One of the Norwegian agents and two Gestapo officers were killed.
+The occupation forces exacted a terrible revenge a few days later.
+Every house, outhouse and boathouse was blown up and razed to the ground.
+Women, children and the elderly were initially interned at Storetveit in Bergen, then later at Framnes in Hardanger.
+All the men aged between 16 and 60 were sent to German concentration camps.
 Almost half of them never came back.

 The museum has a new permanent exhibition about the Telavåg tragedy and North Sea traffic during World War II, and changing exhibitions that focus on war and peace.
 Visitors can see rare artefacts and authentic photos and can borrow free audio guides in Norwegian, English and German.

 Learn more by watching the museum film ‘the Telavåg tragedy’.

 The museum is a monument to those from Telavåg who lost their lives.
 You can use the mobile phone app ‘Telavåg 1942’ to guide you around the sites of interest in Telavåg.
 The app is available in Norwegian and English.

 You can combine a visit to the museum with a walk on one of the many walking trails in the area.
 The museum can also arrange for a guide to accompany you on a walk on the beautiful North Sea Trail.